Personal relationships of Michael Jackson: Second pregnancy and reaction

 Jackson embarked on the first leg of his HIStory World Tour in September 1996.
-One month into the tour, and several months after his divorce from Presley, Jackson's personal life made headlines as it was revealed that Rowe was pregnant with his child.
+One month into the tour, and several months after his divorce from Presley, it was revealed that Rowe was pregnant with his child.
 One tabloid newspaper, the News of the World, told the story under the headline "I'm Having Michael's Baby".
-Rowe reacted furiously to the publication, labeling the editorial staff "bastards" and complaining that they reported the story as if she and Jackson were freaks.
-J. Randy Taraborrelli later noted that the article, which had been put together from a secret recording between Rowe and a friend, had been fairly accurate.
+Rowe felt that the News of the World article was purposely salacious and called the editorial staff "bastards."
+Biographer J. Randy Taraborrelli later noted that the article, which had been put together from a secret recording between Rowe and a friend, had been fairly accurate.
 It detailed that Jackson was the father of the baby, and that he would be raising the child alone.
-It also stated that Jackson impregnated Rowe artificially with his own sperm cells, a "foolproof" method of insemination.
-Further reports alleged that the relationship was an "economic" one; she was in it for the money, and he sought a baby.
+It also stated that Jackson impregnated Rowe artificially with his own sperm cells.
+Further reports alleged that the relationship was an "economic" one.

 In a statement, Jackson condemned the accusations of being in an economic relationship and using artificial insemination as "completely false and irresponsible".
 Despite the denials, it was noted that Rowe had received millions of dollars from Jackson as "gifts" over the years.
-Among court papers filed against Jackson in 2002 by business manager Myung Ho Lee, a monthly budget for Jackson was detailed and included a $1.5 million payment to Rowe.
-The pop icon later bought the woman a $1.3 million home in 1997; he and Rowe never lived together.
+Among court papers filed against Jackson in 2002 by business manager Myung Ho Lee, a monthly budget for Jackson was detailed and included a $1.5 million payment to Rowe, along with a $1.3 million home in 1997; he and Rowe never lived together.

-When the news of Rowe's pregnancy broke to Jackson's mother Katherine, the Jackson family matriarch urged her son to wed the mother of his unborn child.
-Katherine did not want her son to be like his father, who had produced an illegitimate child with a woman while married to Michael's mother.
-Katherine first spoke on the telephone to Rowe about the sanctity of marriage and about the Jehovah's Witness faith.
-She later spoke to Jackson, telling him to marry "that nice girl, Debbie" and "give your child a name, not like your poor, half-sister, Joh'Vonnie".
-The words resonated with the singer, who did not want to repeat his father's sins.
+Michael's mother, Katherine, urged her son to wed the mother of his unborn child.
+Katherine did not want her son to be like his father, who had a child with another woman while married to Michael's mother.
+Katherine spoke on the telephone with Rowe about the sanctity of marriage and about the Jehovah's Witness faith.
+She later spoke to Jackson, telling him to marry "that nice girl, Debbie" and "give your child a name, not like your poor, half-sister, Joh'Vonnie."
+Before Katherine's involvement, Jackson intended to keep the identity of Rowe a secret in an arrangement common with surrogacy contracts.
+After speaking with his mother, Jackson asked Rowe to meet him in Australia and they wed the day after her arrival.

-Prior to Katherine's words, the view had been for Rowe to act as a surrogate mother; she would give the baby to Jackson as a friendly favor and he would raise it.
-Jackson intended to issue a statement, following the birth, that the identity of the mother was a secret, in the same way that the identities of many surrogates are protected.
-However, Katherine's involvement influenced Jackson to call Rowe and ask her to meet him in Australia, where he was staying, as soon as she could.
-There, the entertainer announced his plans for them to wed the next day.